A Lesson to Learn: Hanesbrands Inc. (HBI)

 HBI’s Market Performance

-HBI stocks went down by -9.10% for the week, with a monthly drop of -14.45% and a quarterly performance of -40.27%, while its annual performance rate touched -63.40%.
-The volatility ratio for the week stands at 4.53% while the volatility levels for the past 30 days are set at 4.45% for Hanesbrands Inc. The simple moving average for the period of the last 20 days is -9.61% for HBI stocks with a simple moving average of -43.29% for the last 200 days.
+HBI stocks went up by 2.61% for the week, with a monthly drop of -5.09% and a quarterly performance of -38.75%, while its annual performance rate touched -60.25%.
+The volatility ratio for the week stands at 4.25% while the volatility levels for the past 30 days are set at 4.35% for Hanesbrands Inc. The simple moving average for the period of the last 20 days is -3.17% for HBI stocks with a simple moving average of -39.29% for the last 200 days.

 Analysts’ Opinion of HBI